sanabel-al-firdaws/lustre_pwa/README.md

 # gleam test  # Run the tests
 ```

-you don't need to test the SW in dev it might mess things up also if you run the pwa on the same port it will
+you don't need to test the SW in dev it might mess things up also if you run the app on the same port it will continue to use the last service worker even if you remove it from your html you have to delete it from dev tools

+that's why private mode is helpfull in testing your service workers